cmpitg/ulquikit/src/guide.md

 ## Concepts and definitions ##

-- *Documents* or *original documents* refer to your literate documents.
+- *Documents* or *original documents* or *literate source* refers to your literate documents.
 - *Generated docs* are the generated HTML/PDF/ePub outputs from your literate documents.
-- *Generated source* is the extracted source code from your literate documents.
+- *Generated source* or *generated code* is the extracted source code from your literate documents.
 - *File snippets* are snippets which define source files in your literate documents.
 - *Code snippets* are snippets which define a piece of code in your literate